usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 We know that we can't do everything under XSLT 1.0 (such as regular expressions for lexical type checking) but we might be able to provide a significant subset, as a "sine qua non" first-cut validator.

+## Punchlist

+- [x] stand up apply-validator to run a 'null validation' in no-mode
+- [x] inject as boilerplate into input doc for XSLT generator
+  - [ ] any more static code to consolidate in boilerplate?
+- [ ] provide and test datatype validation
+- [ ] deliver as XSLT with optional post-processes applied
+  - embedded report (annotated tree)
+  - report only - summary/detail HTML
+  - report only - summary/detail Markdown
+  - offer the same, only XProc?
+- [ ] constraints!